sumrdev/web-modbus-fan-controller/readme.md

 enjoy

+## Running scripts.
-to run python scripts please put them in /server otherwise it wont work they need to be called 1script.py 2script.py etc
+You can run python scripts by calling them 1script.py or 2script.py and so on and putting them in /server/scripts